Fast facts

 The bottom line

-Banks in Canada are proud of their longstanding business relationships with farmers and agricultural customers.
+Banks in Canada are proud of their longstanding business relationships with farmers and other agricultural customers.
 These strong relationships have helped banks work with their customers on the day-to-day issues of running a farm and through the challenges that the industry has had to confront.

 Banks understand the realities of farmers’ busy schedules, particularly during planting and harvesting seasons.
 Bankers try to be flexible to meet these scheduling demands, and often drive to farms, processing plants and warehouses to provide onsite banking assistance.
-And many of the banks’ products and services are accessible on smartphone apps and through online and telephone banking.
+Many of the banks’ products and services are accessible on smartphone apps and through online and telephone banking.

 Local bank branches in agricultural communities can supply the tools, advice and support young farmers need to succeed.
 Many branches can provide advice on how to develop a business plan, and they often hold business seminars that provide access to experts in the field.